≪ Go to our review of Double Strollers

 Ease of Car Seat Attachment

-As a result of the 2017 recall on the Click & Go adapters, Britax no longer considers this stroller to be compatible with any car seat of any kind including the Britax brand car seats.
+As a result of the 2017 recall on the Click & Go adapters, Britax no longer considers this stroller as compatible with any car seat of any kind including the Britax brand car seats.
 Parents should not attempt to combine this stroller with any car seat as no adapters are currently considered compatible.

 This stroller isn't the best option for twins unless yours are older and sitting upright on their own.
 You could pair this stroller with the Joovy Twin Roo+, a dedicated frame stroller that accepts two car seats from various brands to create a better twin friendly package.
 However, if you have older twins the identical seating arrangement on the B-Agile will probably prevent fighting and be a good choice for children of the same age.